Gonzalez32/Gonzalez32/README.md

 ##### FULL_STACK_ENGINEER?
 ![Full Stack Developer](https://email.uplers.com/blog/wp-content/uploads/2020/07/GIF-blog.gif)

 I take pride in my ability to handle high-pressure situations calmly and efficiently, ensuring that systems are up and running smoothly.
 My commitment to customer satisfaction and service excellence is at the core of everything I do.
-Let’s connect to discuss how I can contribute to the success of your team and organization.
+Let’s connect & chat.

 Skills: REACT / JS / HTML / CSS / Ruby / Python